Need to prescription?

 Please ensure you have at least 2 week’s supply of your regular medications in-case of emergency.

-For repeat prescriptions please have your request in by 12pm and it will be ready after 3pm the following working day.
+For regular medication repeats please ensure your request is in by 12pm.
+It will be ready after 4pm the following working day.
 If you require an urgent/same day prescription, please phone reception with your request by 12pm and it will be ready for collection after 3pm that same day.
 Please ensure you state it is an urgent request.
 There is also an additional fee for same day/urgent requests.